rmsk2/Hello_Foenix256_Jr/README.md

 In [this document](/emulator.md) you find info about how to set up an F256 Jr. emulator.

-**Note:** The math coprocessor addresses differ between the F256 Jr. and the F256 K. This repo uses the F256 K addresses as a default.
+**Note:** The math coprocessor addresses differ between the F256 Jr. (in factory condition) and the F256 K. This repo uses the F256 K addresses as a default.
 You have to change the value of `MUL_RES_CO_PROC` from `$DE10` to `$DE04` in the files `hires_base.asm` and `txtio.asm` when building for a F256 Jr. in factory condition.
 Additionally the file `api.asm`, which defines the kernel interface, has been updated to a newer version.
 When building for an original F256 Jr. you may have to use the version of `api.asm` which was current when your system was released.

 ## Hardware setup